-The publication of ICD-9 was im mediately followed by publication of criticisms regarding its inad equacy for general coding and spe cific specialty coverage [12,13,14] In order to address these and othe perceived problems with ICD-9, the United States National Center fo Health Statistics published a set o "clinical modifications" to ICD-9 known as ICD-9-CM [15].
-While completely compatible with ICD-9 the additions provided an additiona level of detail in many places b adding a fifth digit to the code, cor responding to another level in the hierarchy (see Fig. 2).
+with ICD-9, the United States National Center for Health Statistics published a set of "clinical modifications" to ICD-9, known as ICD-9-CM [15].
+While completely compatible with ICD-9, the additions provided an additional level of detail in many places by adding a fifth digit to the code, corresponding to another level in the hierarchy (see Table 2).

 Another American creation for the purpose of abstracting medical records has been the Diagnosis-Related Groups (DRGs), developed initially at Yale University for use in prospective payment in the Medicare program [16].
 In this case, the coding system is an abstraction of an abstraction: it is applied to lists of ICD-9-CM codes which are themselves derived from medical records.
 The purpose of DRG coding is to provide a relatively small number of codes for classifying patient hospitalizations while at the same time providing some separation of cases based on severity of illness.
-The principal motivations for the groupings are factors which affect cost and length of stay.
-Thus, a medical record containing the ICD-9-CM primary diagnosis of Pneumococcal Pneumonia (481) might be coded with one of eighteen codes (see Figure 3) depending on associated conting urth protail;
+The principle motivations for the groupings are factors which affect cost and length of stay.
+Thus, a medical record containing the ICD-9-CM primary diagnosis of Pneumococcal Pneumonia (481) might be coded with one of eighteen codes (see Table 3) depending on associated conditions and procedures; additional codes are possible if the pneumonia is a secondary diagnosis.